RyanXrztha/wecare-beauty-product/README.md

 ## Contributing
 We value your feedback!
 Open an issue or submit a pull request for suggestions, improvements, or new product ideas.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or support, email us at support@wecarebeauty.com or visit [our website](https://wecarebeauty.com).
+For questions or support, email me at aryanshrestha189@gmail.com.